willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 The constants section gives the name of the constant and the integer value it corresponds to.
 Enumerations are groups of constants with their own *data type*.
-For example, the Object class's ``CONNECT_*`` constants are associated with the ``ConnectFlags`` data type that Object defines.
+For example, Object defines a ``ConnectFlags`` data type with enumerated values that appear as constants starting with ``CONNECT_*``.

-Some classes also have a Tutorial section that provides links to other official web documentation related to the class.
+Some classes also have a Tutorial section that provides links to other official, related web documentation.

 .. note::